awsdocs/aws-client-vpn-administrator-guide/doc_source/limits.md

 # AWS Client VPN quotas<a name="limits"></a>

 Your AWS account has the following quotas related to Client VPN endpoints\.
-You can request an increase for some of these quotas\.
+You can request an increase for some? of these quotas\.

 ## Client VPN quotas<a name="quotas-endpoints"></a>
 + Number of Client VPN endpoints per Region: 5